BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 These two don't make up a massive team, but are quite a huge pain.
 Try to get rid of Diancie on the first turn: the simplest way is probably using the Steelium-Z. Afterward, two at a time, you'll have to wear down the Crystal Aegislash.
 Knocking down one of its defensive stats may be useful - due to its massive HP, Counter and Mirror Coat may not be as effective.
 Endeavor, Destiny Bond, etc. are all excellent here as well.
 Or, the fun way: changing the field to Cave and collapsing it!

 Afterwards, you'll be able to fight and catch **Diancie**.
 Behind is the *Griseous Orb*, for some reason.
+Escape from here.

+It's worth noting that now that we've gotten to fight Crystal Aegislash, two of the developers in the Grand Hall secret room have slightly updated teams.

+!battle(["Autumn", :AUTUMN, 1], "Rainbow Field")

+!battle(["Crim", :CRIM, 1], "Starlight Arena")

 Return to the Nightclub!

 ## Ametrine Core